 Grant’s mural is a 26×17 foot aluminum frame filled with 4,000 pieces of brilliantly colored glass and 660 strands of beads that represent the colors of the Aurora Borealis.
 It features colorful displays of hunters, berry pickers, fish drying on racks, fishermen, fish weirs, children, sea life, a log house with a sod roof, boats and many other activities on land and water.

 The colors and effect of the piece will be different to the viewer, depending on the time of day and season.

-Grant is an Athabascan Native who was born in Tanana and now resides in Fairbanks.
+Grant was an Athabascan Native who was born in Tanana and resided in Fairbanks.
 This piece was inspired by stories he heard and read by Shem Pete, a Dena’ina Athabascan Native leader who realized the need to document his people’s stories, dancing and language.